 ProfRN4, MSN 18,591 Views

 Joined Apr 5, '03.

-ProfRN4 is a nursing professor.
+ProfRN4 is a Staff Educator.

-She has '20+' year(s) of experience.
+She has '22' year(s) of experience and specializes in 'Pediatrics'.

 Posts: 2,280 (23% Liked)

 I am a third-semester nursing student who has been using test banks since my first semester in the program.
 You could say that I discovered the existence of test banks by accident, but ever since I began using them, I have scored nearly 100 on every test I have taken.
 But here is the catch -- my teachers don't use questions from just one test bank.